jericson/.emacs.d/README.md

 ## Installing when you already have .emacs.d

-Git won't clone a repository over an existing directory, so this won't work if you've arleady run Emacs.
+Git won't clone a repository over an existing directory, so this won't work if you've already run Emacs.
 The easiest solution is:

 1. Quit Emacs.
 2. Move/rename `.emacs.d` to something else.